nolanbconaway/moomoo/readme.md

 This is ongoing!

-Current status: Writing ingestion pipeline and DBT models to curate a detailed dataset on my listening behavior.
+Current status: I am using this locally in place of spotify.
+I need to collect more data on playlists to improve the ranking algorithm/ml model.

 ## Setup